AmirMasnavi/Industrial-Production-Simulator/Sprint3/documentation/USEI20/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1**: The system must correctly calculate the cumulative execution time for each unique operation across all items.
+* **AC1**: The system must correctly calculate the dependency flow between workstations, showing transitions and the number of items processed in each flow.
-* **AC2:** The program must return the total execution time taken by EACH operation.
+* **AC2**: The output must be displayed in descending order based on the number of items processed for each workstation connection

 ### 1.4.
 Found out Dependencies

-* **USEI01**-Successful import and structure of data from articles.csv and workstations.csv .
+* **USEI01** Data structures for importing and storing workstation and item data from workstations.csv and articles.csv.
-* **USEI03**-Calculation of total production time for items, as each operation’s time is essential for summing total execution times.
+* **USEI02** Simulated processing of items to establish the flow dependencies between workstations.

 ### 1.5 Input and Output Data